Alice Mabota

-Maria Alice Mabota (born 8 April 1949 in Lourenço Marques) is a Mozambican human rights activist and president of the Mozambique Human Rights League.
+Maria Alice Mabota (8 April 1949 – 12 October 2023) was a Mozambican human rights activist and president of the Mozambique Human Rights League.

 Life

 Youth

-Maria Alice Mabota was born in 1949 in the Missão José mission, current Hospital Geral José Macamo.
+Maria Alice Mabota was born in 1949 in the Missão José mission, current Hospital Geral José Macamo, in Lourenço Marques.
 Typically, families with so-called "indigenous" status - as was the family of Mabota - did not register children immediately at birth.
 For this reason, her age was estimated in comparison of physiognomy with other children.

 Mabota occasionally lived with her father in Machava 15.
 The first elementary school attended by Mabota at the Missão de São Roque Mission Station in Matutuíne, about 100 kilometers from the capital.
 However, as usual for Mozambicans with "indigenous" status, they were only able to complete elementary school there.
 At times, she also lived with her uncle on the opposite side of the capital, in Catembe.
 There Mabota was also baptized in 1966.

 Further education

 In 1967/68, Mabota's mother came from the South African underground, where she had reportedly worked for the Mozambican FRELIMO Liberation Front.
 Mabota's mother insisted that her daughter continued to pursue her education.
 Then she went to the secondary school in the evening and worked during the day as a cleaner in various institutions.

 In 1973 she began working at the Instituto de Investigação Agronómica of the Colonial Agricultural Authority (the later Ministry of Agriculture), but left this work in 1980 due to personal differences.
 She rejected a job offer of the Mozambican secret service Serviços de Informação e Segurança do Estado (SISE).

-She finished her seventh grade at the Francisco Manyanga secondary school, her ninth grade at the Josina Machel secondary school in central Maputo.
+Mabota finished her seventh grade at the Francisco Manyanga secondary school, her ninth grade at the Josina Machel secondary school in central Maputo.
 As a result, she obtained her access to a higher education, but could not bring herself to study medicine - since she did not want to see any corpses, according to her own statement - nor international relations, - since she could not speak English or French.
 She then gave Portuguese lessons at the secondary school Francisco Manyanga for the time being, when David Simango was head of the school.
 Later, she worked at the Patrocínio e Assistência Jurídica (IPAJ) and at the state realty administration Administração do Parque Imobiliário do Estado (APIE).